This page can help answer questions about planning, planting, and maintenance of trees. For other issues in Arlington County, see:

 The County also supports EcoAction Arlington’s private tree planting program, which uses developer funding to plant trees on residents’ properties.
 Typically, two times a year, a planting review through the Tree Canopy Fund occurs, and awards residents with tree plantings of native large canopy trees on their property.
 Once a year, the tree distribution program allows residents to pick up smaller tree species.

 For more information: https://environment.arlingtonva.us/trees/plant-trees/tree-planting-programs/

-A significant component of our program concerns the review of development plans for the Chesapeake Bay Preservation Ordinance, which requires a certain percentage of trees to be preserved and/or planted on developments.
+A significant component of our program concerns the review of development plans for the Chesapeake Bay Preservation Ordinance, which requires a certain percentage of trees to be conserved and/or planted on developments.
 These reviews range from individual single-family homes, to large office buildings, schools, parks, road projects, and federal projects in the County.
-We review for proper preservation of trees, where possible, ensure planting is performed appropriately, and follow through to the final inspection of the project, for compliance.
-Our unit also provides as-needed advice to all other departments in the County on tree preservation and planting.
+We review for proper conservation of trees, where possible, ensure planting is performed appropriately, and follow through to the final inspection of the project, for compliance.
+Our unit also provides as-needed advice to all other departments in the County on tree conservation and planting.

 For more information, see: